josemic/eNose/README.md

    This tool checks the checksum of the received packages.
 In todays PCs the network card generates the checksums, long time after the package has been captured by pcap.
-In order to avoid ignoring those packages due to failed checksums it is important to deactivate checksum offloading.
+In order to avoid ignoring those packages due to failed checksums it is important to deactivate tcp checksum offloading.

-   Therefore before starting the tool check that all offloading had been deactivated.
+   Therefore before using the this program, check that all tcp checksum offloading had been deactivated.

    ethtool --show-offload eth0
    E.g.: